awesomemotive/missed-scheduled-posts-publisher/readme.txt

 === Missed Scheduled Posts Publisher ===

 Stable tag:        1.0.0
 Requires at least: 5.0
 Tested up to:      5.6
 Requires PHP:      5.6
 License:           GPLv2
-Tags:              Scheduled posts, Missed scheduled posts, Cron
+Tags:              Scheduled posts, Missed schedule, Cron
 Contributors:      WPbeginner, smub, jaredatch, peterwilsoncc

 Are your scheduled posts not publishing?
 This plugin fixes the missed schedule error and triggers your scheduled posts to publish without impacting performance.